lmeller-git/Kasino/README.md

 For more information refer to the strategies documentation and the reference papers.

-For an empirical analysis of the rank errors, refer to `https://github.com/lmeller-git/relaxed-queue-simulations`.
+For an empirical analysis of the rank errors, refer to [relaxed-queue-simulations](https://github.com/lmeller-git/relaxed-queue-simulations).

-### Perfomance
+### Performance

 Sharding operations to multiple sub-collections incurs both memory cost, as well as additional overhead.
 Under low contention `Kasino` is slower than the raw collection.